jamesst20/kahlan-laravel/README.md

 During initialization, before Kahlan is even loaded, if `.env.testing` exists, only this file is loaded. `.env.kahlan` is loaded a little later and will override `.env.testing` variables in case of collisions.

-Please note that kahlan will raise an error if it is not executing in the testing environment.
+Please note that kahlan will raise an error if it is not executed in the testing environment.

 ## Executing